Seymour Stein

 Seymour Steinbigle (April 18, 1942 – April 2, 2023), known professionally as Seymour Stein, was an American entrepreneur and music executive.
 He co-founded Sire Records and was vice president of Warner Bros.
 Records.
-With Sire, Stein signed bands that became central to the new wave era of the 1970s and 1980s, including The Ramones,Talking Heads, and The Pretenders; he signed Madonna as well.
+With Sire, Stein signed bands that became central to the new wave era of the 1970s and 1980s, including The Ramones, Talking Heads, and The Pretenders; he signed Madonna as well.
 He was inducted into the Rock and Roll Hall of Fame in 2005.

 Career

 Stein was born in New York City.
-As a 13-year-old high school student, he worked as a clerk at music industry magazine Billboard, assisting head of Billboard charts Tommy Noonan.
+As a 13-year-old high school student, he worked as a clerk at the music industry magazine, Billboard, where he assisted the head of Billboard charts, Tommy Noonan.
 Together they helped develop the Billboard Hot 100, launched in August 1958.

 King Records owner Syd Nathan approached Stein to work for him in Cincinnati, Ohio.
 Stein's father was skeptical, but King told him "Your son has shellac in his veins.
 Your son is good for one thing and one thing only, and that's being in the record business.
 If you don't let him into the music business, he will wind up delivering newspapers for the rest of your life.
 If you don't want that on your conscience, you will let him come with me for the summer."
 Stein started work for King, working there for two years as an intern before joining the company in 1961.

 Homesick, he returned to New York in 1963 to work for Herb Abramson, but this was short-lived, lasting only three months.
 He then became an assistant to impresario George Goldner, who had formed Red Bird Records with songwriters Jerry Leiber and Mike Stoller in 1963.

 Working there in the Brill Building, he became friends with FGG Productions record producer Richard Gottehrer.
 Seeing that relations between Goldner and Leiber and Stoller were fracturing, he decided to start a new venture.
 He founded Sire Productions in 1966 with Gottehrer, each investing ten thousand dollars into the new company, which led to the formation of Sire Records.
-That year, Stein had an opportunity to sign Jimi Hendrix, praising him for his original material, but ultimately decided against doing so after witnessing Hendrix smash his guitar on one occasion and argue with his friend, Linda Keith, on successive occasions.
+That year, Stein had an opportunity to sign Jimi Hendrix, praising him for his original material, but ultimately decided against doing so after witnessing Hendrix smash his guitar and argue with his friend, Linda Keith.